hashicorp/terraform-provider-google/website/docs/r/backup_dr_backup_vault.html.markdown

    retention set by the backup vault.

 * `force_delete` -
+  (Optional, Deprecated)
+  If set, the following restrictions against deletion of the backup vault instance can be overridden:
+     * deletion of a backup vault instance containing no backups, but still containing empty datasources.
+     * deletion of a backup vault instance that is being referenced by an active backup plan.

+  ~> **Warning:** `force_delete` is deprecated and will be removed in a future major release.
+Use `ignore_inactive_datasources` instead.

+* `ignore_inactive_datasources` -
   (Optional)
   If set, the following restrictions against deletion of the backup vault instance can be overridden:
      * deletion of a backup vault instance containing no backups, but still containing empty datasources.

+* `ignore_backup_plan_references` -
+  (Optional)
+  If set, the following restrictions against deletion of the backup vault instance can be overridden:
      * deletion of a backup vault instance that is being referenced by an active backup plan.

 * `allow_missing` -